 To further build brand awareness and influence consumer spending, we have selectively signed endorsement agreements with celebrities whom we believe will reach new markets.
-Our endorsees Brooke Burke-Charvet, Mark Cuban, Joe Montana and Tommy Lasorda all appeared in print and television campaigns in 2013.
-The Skechers Performance Division launched in 2011, with a global marketing campaign starring elite distance runner and Olympic medalist Meb.
-Competing in Skechers GOrun footwear, he recently achieved two back-to-back personal best marathon times during the 2011 New York City marathon and a first place finish in the 2012 Olympic Trials.
-Meb was the fastest American at the London Games, finishing fourth overall.
+Our Skechers lifestyle endorsees Demi Lovato, Brooke Burke-Charvet, Mark Cuban, Joe Montana, Joe Namath, Pete Rose and Tommy Lasorda all appeared in advertising campaigns in 2014.
+Additionally, we signed Mariano Riviera and Ringo Starr, who are set to appear in campaigns in 2015.
+Our Skechers Performance Division endorsees are elite runner and Olympic medalist Meb and elite runner Kara Goucher, who both appeared in marketing campaigns during 2014.
+Competing in Skechers GO speed footwear, Meb won the Boston Marathon in 2014.
+To launch our Skechers GO golf line, we signed leading golfer Matt Kuchar, who has and will continue to appear in marketing campaigns in 2015.
 From time to time, we may sign other celebrities to endorse our brand name and image in order to strategically market our products among specific consumer groups in the future.

-With a targeted approach, our print ads appear regularly in popular fashion and lifestyle consumer publications, including Runner's World, Cosmopolitan, Shape, Lucky, In Style, Seventeen, Maxim, Men's Fitness and Women's Health, as well as in weekly publications such as People, Us Weekly, OK! and Sports Illustrated, among others.
+With a targeted approach, our print ads appear regularly in popular fashion, lifestyle and pop culture publications, including Runner's World, Shape, Seventeen, Men's Fitness, Women's Health, People, Us Weekly, and OK!, among others.
 Our advertisements also appear in international magazines around the world.

 Our television commercials are produced both in-house and through producers that we have utilized in the past who are familiar with our brands.
-In 2013, we developed commercials for men, women and children for our Skechers brands, including our animated spots for kids featuring our own action heroes and our performance collections.
+In 2014, we developed commercials for men, women and children for our Skechers brands, including our animated spots for kids featuring our own action heroes.
+We also have many commercials for our performance lines that feature elite athletes and for our lifestyle lines that feature retired athletes, musicians, and actors.
 We have found these to be a cost-effective way to advertise on key national and cable programming during high selling seasons.
-In 2013, many of our television commercials were translated into multiple languages and aired in Brazil, Canada, the United Kingdom, France, the Benelux Region, Germany, Spain, Italy, Chile, Japan, Austria and Switzerland.
+In 2014, many of our television commercials were translated into multiple languages and aired in Brazil, Canada, the United Kingdom, France, the Benelux Region, Germany, Spain, Italy, Chile, Japan, Austria, Switzerland, China and Mexico, among other countries.

 Outdoor.
-In an effort to reach consumers where they shop and in high-traffic areas as they travel to and from work, we continued our multi-level outdoor campaign that included kiosks in key malls across the United States plus billboards, transportation systems and telephone kiosks in North America, Brazil, Chile, Asia and Europe.
+In an effort to reach consumers where they shop and in high-traffic areas as they travel to and from work, we continued our outdoor campaign that included mall and telephone kiosks, billboards, and transportation systems in the Americas, Asia, the Middle East and across Europe.
 In addition, we advertised on perimeter boards at soccer matches in several European countries.
 We believe these are effective and efficient ways to reach a broad range of consumers and leave a lasting impression for our brands.

 Trend-Influenced Marketing/Public Relations.
-Our public relations objectives are to secure product placement in key fashion magazines, place our footwear on the feet of trend-setting celebrities and their children, and gain positive and accurate press about us and our products.
-Through our commitment to aggressively promote our upcoming styles, our products are often featured in leading fashion and pop culture magazines, as well as in select films and popular television shows.
-Our footwear and our company have been prominently displayed and referenced on news and magazine shows.
-We have also amassed an array of prominent product placements in magazines including Seventeen, OK!, Us Weekly, Runner's World and Competitor.
+Our public relations objectives are to secure product placement in key fashion and lifestyle magazines and television shows, place our footwear on the feet of trend-setting celebrities and their children, and gain positive and accurate press about our brands, our Company and our products.
+We have amassed an array of prominent product placements in magazines including OK!, Us Weekly, Runner's World and Competitor, and have been featured on leading business shows with interviews of our executives providing exposure of our brand to consumers who might not be familiar with our products.
 In addition, our brands have been associated with cutting edge events and various celebrities.